-Criteria JORC Code Explanation Co mmentary Infrastructure • The existence of appropriate infrastructure: availability of land for plant development, HGO power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided, or accessed. • HGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities. • The site also includes existing administration buildings as well as a 150 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from the nearby water mains pipeline. • Communications and roadways are existing. • Airstrip facilities are available at Kalgoorlie (150km).
-MGO • MGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities. • The site also includes existing administration buildings as well as a 300 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment). • Communications and roadways are existing. • Airstrip facilities are available at the local Meekatharra airstrip (30km).
-CGO • CGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities. • The site also includes existing administration buildings as well as a 250 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment). • Communications and roadways are existing. • Airstrip facilities are available at the local Cue airstrip (20km).
-FGM • FGM has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities. • The site also includes existing administration buildings as well as a 200 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment). • Communications and roadways are existing. • Airstrip facilities are available on site - though a majority of the workforce are transported via the local Meekatharra airstrip.
+Criteria JORC Code Explanation Commentary Infrastructure The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided, or accessed.
+Tioo has an operating plant and takings storage lacinty, along with extensive accommodation, or the ease with which the infrastructure can be provided, or accessed. mechanical and electrical maintenance facilities.
+The site also includes existing administration buildings as well as a 150 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from the nearby water mains pipeline.
+Communications and roadways are existing.
+Airstrip facilities are available at Kalgoorlie (150km).
+MG0 MGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities. • The site also includes existing administration buildings as well as a 300 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment).
+Communications and roadways are existing.
+Airstrip facilities are available at the local Meekatharra airstrip (30km).
+CGO • CGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities. • The site also includes existing administration buildings as well as a 250 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment).
+Communications and roadways are existing.
+Airstrip facilities are available at the local Cue airstrip (20km).
+FGM • FGM has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities. • The site also includes existing administration buildings as well as a 200 man accommodation camp facility. • Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment).
+Communications and roadways are existing. • Airstrip facilities are available on site - though a majority of the workforce are transported via the local Meekatharra airstrip.